 Reasons for the rise

 So what are the reasons for these rises?
-Well, in some cases, it is due to the fact that fewer people are taking up vaccinations.
+Well, in some cases, it is due to the fact that fewer people are having vaccinations.
 Furthermore, there are increasing numbers of people being pushed towards the poverty line where these diseases flourish.
 There is also an ageing population and it is the elderly who are more frail and weak than others and so are more likely to contract these sorts of diseases.

 However, for some diseases, it is the vaccine itself that is the problem.
 For example, there has been a resurgence of whooping cough in the past few years.
 Back in 1976, there were little over 1000 cases reported in the United States.
 By 2014, this figure had rocketed up to nearly 29,000.
 The reason?
 In the 1980s, there were concerns raised about the side effects of the vaccine.
 This led to the development of a new vaccine which became widely available in 1992.
 This vaccine had fewer side effects but it only offered temporary immunity, so in 2005, doctors were recommending children over the age of 12 were given a booster shot.
 Of course, this booster shot was forgotten about which led to a large number of people becoming sick.